lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_lies_and_deception.md

 # Contemplating lies and deception

-An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of Openness.
+An expansive collection of saltem hoc answers from [Openness GPT](../../README.md#openness-gpt) which explore the ideas of Openness.
-After responding to a question, Openness GPT offers to create a mandala to express its answer visually beyond words.
-The mandala created by Openness GPT is included after each response.
+After each response a mandala created by Openness GPT is included.

 > Note: click on a mandala to view the full resolution image